Corsair VIRTUOSO PRO Headphones Review

 Recorded Latency ConnectionAnalog

 The Corsair VIRTUOSO PRO come with two cables: a 1/8" TRS cable and a 1/8" TRRS cable, which has a flexible boom mic attached.
 If you use the cable with the attached mic, it's worth noting that the L/R connector jacks are slightly different, so the mic will always be on your left side.
-There's also a Y-splitter cable provided that allows you to split the mic and headphone signals for use with PCs that don't feature a combo jack.
-Latency via the audio jack is negligible, so you'll have no issues with audio lagging behind your visuals.
+A Y-splitter cable is also provided, allowing you to split the mic and headphone signals for use with PCs that don't feature a combo jack.
+Latency via the audio jack is negligible, so you won't experience any issues with audio lagging behind your visuals.

 0.0